 American novelist and poet of French-Canadian descent Jack Kerouac.
-This quote is from this book, and I was reminded by it recently because someone left it on my Instagram page.
+This quote about traveling is from this book, and I was reminded by it recently because someone left it on my Instagram page.
 Imagine yourself old, surrounded by your grandchildren.
 What kind of stories will you tell them about your life?
 What adventures will they hear about from you?
 Which are your fondest memories?
 We learned a bit earlier that travel turns us into storytellers.
 It is because travel is about making memories.
 Whether we reminisce the good or laugh about the bad, our trips make great stories!

 28. No one realizes how beautiful it is to travel until he comes home and rests his head on his old, familiar pillow.

 The Chinese writer, translator, linguist, philosopher, and inventor Lin Yutang takes us back to that moment when we just got home after a vacation and we’re already missing it or thinking about the next one.
 We spoke above about the lack of glamour of traveling and all the hardships it can come with.
 Even so, as soon as we feel the threat of routine, we end up getting that tingly feeling of wanderlust once again.
 Unless you’re really passionate about your job, the only comfort may be that the daily get-up-go-to-work-work-go-back-home routine is what gives you the means to afford to pay for your next travel adventures.
 Hang in there!